A Variational Inequality Perspective on Generative Adversarial Networks: GAN optimization as a variational inequality problem

 We call \emph{optimal set} the set $\Omega^*$ of $\vomega \in \Omega$ verifying~\eqref{eq:VI_problem_weak}.
 The intuition behind it is that any $\vomega^* \in \Omega^*$ is a \emph{fixed point} of the \emph{constrained} dynamic of $F$ (constrained to $\Omega$).

-We have thus showed that both saddle point optimization and non-zero sum game optimization, which encompasses the large majority of GAN variants proposed in the literature, can be cast as Variational Inequality Problems.
-In the following section, we turn to suitable optimization techniques for such problems.
+We have thus showed that both saddle point optimization and non-zero sum game optimization, which encompass the large majority of GAN variants proposed in the literature, can be cast as VIPs.
+In the next section, we turn to suitable optimization techniques for such problems.